GowthertG/Tux/README.md

    Simply run the same command, or just `tux` and `tmux` will reattach to the session.

+## Customization

+   Since this is a simple script, you can modify it locally to suit your specific needs.

 ## Requirements

 - Ensure you have a `.venv` directory in your project root for the Python virtual environment (or adjust the script if you use a different name).
 - `tmux` installed.
 - `Neovim` installed.